QuackerKali/Simple-Kali-Linix/README.md

-# Simple-Kali-Linix
 A modern, lightweight graphical control panel for Kali Linux built in Python using ttkbootstrap.

-This project turns the standard Kali application menu into a cyber-style dashboard interface with searchable tools, categorized views, and quick launch buttons.
+This project transforms the standard Kali application menu into a cyber-style dashboard interface, featuring searchable tools, categorized views, and one-click launch buttons.

 ⚡ Features
 🖥️ GUI Dashboard Interface